BonhamLab/biobakery-nextflow/README.md

 ### Kneaddata
 - A database containing a reference human genome so that unwanted human DNA can be removed from our metagenomic samples.
+    - The `Homo_sapiens_hg39_T2T_Bowtie2_v0.1` bowtie2 database can be downloaded from [here](https://huttenhower.sph.harvard.edu/kneadData_databases/Homo_sapiens_hg39_T2T_Bowtie2_v0.1.tar.gz).
+        - This version of the database can be used for all analyses and there shouldn't be a big need to upgrade the database (unless we have an updated human genome!)
+- Other reference databases can be added as well if other types of data want to be removed (eg. human transcriptome, mouse genome, etc.)

 ### MetaPhlAn
-- `mpa_vOct22_CHOCOPhlAnSGB_202403` is the most recent MetaPhlAn database that is compatible with the versions of HUMAnN we are using
+- `mpa_vOct22_CHOCOPhlAnSGB_202403` is the most recent MetaPhlAn database that is compatible with the versions of HUMAnN we are using.
+    - It can be downloaded from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/).
 - Note: there is a more up-to-date version (released in January 2025) that we will probably eventually want to shift to once HUMAnN is able to support it.

 ### HUMAnN
+- Looks like there is only version available
+    - Database can be downloaded [here](http://cmprod1.cibio.unitn.it/databases/HUMAnN/).

 ## Information on software versions